ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 +-----------+
 ```

-For the sake of semplicity you can imagine the both inputs and outputs are vectors in most of the cases, but there are `reduce_input` and `reduce_output` parameters to specify to change the default behavior.
+For the sake of simplicity you can imagine the both inputs and outputs are vectors in most of the cases, but there are `reduce_input` and `reduce_output` parameters to specify to change the default behavior.

 Output Features
 ---------------